Akshata-Waikar/3-Tire_Architecture/README.md

        - Create and download a .pem SSH key pair.
        - Allow port 22 (SSH) in the security group for secure remote access.

- 2. Open in VS Code
-      Go on terraform official website and get command to install terraform in your server
+ 2. Go on terraform official website and get command to install terraform in your server

  3. Create folders/files